 The Cadillac 500 engine is a rare engine that not many know about.
-Used throughout the 1970s, it initially debuted with 400 horsepower and 550 lbs-ft of torque — however, those numbers would drop significantly.
+Used throughout the 1970s, it initially debuted with 400 horsepower and 550 lb-ft of torque — however, those numbers would drop significantly.
 This 8.2L isn’t commonly used in builds, but when you do find one, it’s a unicorn of a project.
 Here are the five coolest Cadillac 500 engine builds.

-Buick Powered by a Cadillac 500
+Buick Powered By A Cadillac 500

 This Cadillac 500 build puts out a jaw dropping 806 horsepower and 747 lb-ft of torque.
 It powers a Buick Regal that nips at 200 mph in the standing mile.
 It features a stock crankshaft, Scat 6.750” connecting rods, and JE forged pistons — build specifically for the 13.0:1 compression ratio engine.
 It also has a sizable camshaft and massive 1,050 cfm Holley carb.
 This build proves that the 500 is a beast of an engine that can handle tons of power on a stock block and crank.

 This modified engine is built by MTS and the whole build is featured on PowerBlockTV.

 - 7.1 billet connecting rod set

 - Fully adjustable roller tipped shaft rocker system

 - Undersized main bearings

 - ARP main studs